adammurdoch/model-experiments/declaring-software-type.md

 **A Kotlin multiplatform library**: a library implemented using a single version of Kotlin and that runs on one or more targets.

-The developer declares the Kotlin version and the targets and their versions.
+The developer declares the Kotlin language version and the targets and their versions.

 ```kotlin
 kotlinLibrary {